windhaunting/caffe/README.md

 These will create the `Frames` and `FlowBrox04` folders in the directory of each dataset.

+Note that in `act-detector-scripts/Dataset.py` you need to update the `ROOT_DATASET_PATH` path with your dataset path.
+For instance, if you the action localization datasets using the above scripts, you should update: `ROOT_DATASET_PATH=/CURRENT_CAFFE_PATH/data/dataset_name/`

 ## Training

 1. We provide the prototxt used for our experiments for UCF-Sports, J-HMDB (3 splits) and UCF-101.